hookdeck/webhook-samples/README.md

 }
 ```

-3. [OPTIONAL] Install the dependancies with `yarn install` and start the `requestReceiver.ts` server.
+3. [OPTIONAL] Install the dependancies with `yarn install` and start the request receiver with `yarn dev:receiver`.
 You can now send request to http://localhost:9001/:provider/:version and received request will automatically be saved to that provider directory.

 Each provider has a set of directory for each version and each version has a file for each topic.
 The name of the file is the topic and it contains the request data `headers` and `body`.

-You can manually enter the data if you'd rather not use the requestReceiver.
+You can manually enter the data if you'd rather not use the request receiver.

 ## Using the data